Data terms

 Meaning

-The reference price HypeBasis shows for a perp market from the public Hyperliquid market context.
+The reference price HypeBasis shows for a perp market from public Hyperliquid data.

 Watch out